nickmass/mass-nes/crates/nes/tests/data/AccuracyCoin/README.md

   2: This extra write should not occur when "v" is pointing to Palette RAM.
   3: If "v" is pointing to Palette RAM, this extra write should not get written to the nametable.
   4: If "v" is pointing to Palette RAM, this extra write should simply occur at "v" after it was incremented from the read cycle.

+### Implied Dummy Reads
+  1: Your emulator did not pass the SLO Absolute, X test.
+  2: Your emulator did not implement the Frame Counter Interrupt flag properly.
+  3: Your emulator did not update the data bus when the DMC DMA occured, or your DMA timing is off.
+  4: Your emulator did not correctly emulate open bus behavior.
+(Or if your emulator crashes here, the cycles of JSR are in the wrong order.)
+  5: ASL A should perform a dummy read on cycle 2.
+(The PC was incremented after reading the opcode in the previous cycle, so these dummy reads should occur from the new location of the PC.)
+  6: CLC should perform a dummy read on cycle 2.
+  7: LSR A should perform a dummy read on cycle 2.
+  8: CLI should perform a dummy read on cycle 2.
+  9: DEY should perform a dummy read on cycle 2.
+  A: TXA should perform a dummy read on cycle 2.
+  B: TYA should perform a dummy read on cycle 2.
+  C: TXS should perform a dummy read on cycle 2.
+  D: INY should perform a dummy read on cycle 2.
+  E: DEX should perform a dummy read on cycle 2.
+  F: CLD should perform a dummy read on cycle 2.
+  G: ROL A should perform a dummy read on cycle 2.
+  H: SEC should perform a dummy read on cycle 2.
+  I: ROR A should perform a dummy read on cycle 2.
+  J: SEI should perform a dummy read on cycle 2.
+  K: TAY should perform a dummy read on cycle 2.
+  L: TAX should perform a dummy read on cycle 2.
+  M: CLV should perform a dummy read on cycle 2.
+  N: TSX should perform a dummy read on cycle 2.
+  O: INX should perform a dummy read on cycle 2.
+  P: SED should perform a dummy read on cycle 2.
+  Q: NOP should perform a dummy read on cycle 2.
+  R: PHP should perform a dummy read on cycle 2.
+  S: PHA should perform a dummy read on cycle 2.
+  T: PLP should perform a dummy read on cycle 2.
+  U: PLA should perform a dummy read on cycle 2.
+  V: BRK should perform a dummy read on cycle 2.
+  W: RTI should perform a dummy read on cycle 2.
+  X: RTS should perform a dummy read on cycle 2.

+# Success Codes
+Some tests have multiple acceptable behaviors that are tested for in this ROM.
+The behavior used will either be printed on screen after running the test, or you'll see a "success code" on the all-test table.

+### Unofficial Instructions: SHA, SHS
+  1: The instruction behaved the way an old RP2A03G CPU or previous revision CPU would run this instruction.
+  2: The instruction behaved the way a new RP2A03G CPU or later revision CPU would run this instruction.

+### DMC DMA Bus Conflicts
+  1: The controller was read how a US released NES should read controllers.
+  2: The controller was read how a Famicom should read controllers.